 We separate the practical (and practicable!) skills, learning tune patterns with the left hand and rhythm grooves with the right.
 Then, combining hands, we use postural awareness to build tension-free and efficient playing techniques – key to future success in learning.

 Students like my holistic approach.
 I sneak theory in painlessly, a tune at a time.
 Learn ten tune progressions in any key and you’ve explored most chord possibilities for that key.
 What seemed terrifyingly mysterious before becomes familiar and you grow mightier as a musician with every tune you learn!

 Fiddling is such a specialty.
 To find the best instruction, you might have to look outside your local area.
-Skype allows us to give our daughter the very best fiddle teacher available – Ms. Donna Hébert.
+Working online allows us to give our daughter the very best fiddle teacher available – Ms. Donna Hébert.
 Lia is learning from a well-known fiddling expert on a weekly basis.
 The cost is comparable to our local violin teacher and I can be in the kitchen cooking dinner while a lesson is going on in the computer room.
 Donna teaches to our daughter’s level and then encourages her to progress with every lesson – I can’t even believe the improvement she has made!
 We love Ms. Donna and wish she lived next door – but since she doesn’t – online is the next best thing.” — Paula Hanes-Stetter, East Aurora NY

 Workshops and residencies